Infrared: Spectroscopy

 Infrared vibrational spectroscopy (see also near-infrared spectroscopy) is a technique that can be used to identify molecules by analysis of their constituent bonds.
 Each chemical bond in a molecule vibrates at a frequency characteristic of that bond.
 A group of atoms in a molecule (e.g., CH_{2}) may have multiple modes of oscillation caused by the stretching and bending motions of the group as a whole.
 If an oscillation leads to a change in dipole in the molecule then it will absorb a photon that has the same frequency.
 The vibrational frequencies of most molecules correspond to the frequencies of infrared light.
-Typically, the technique is used to study organic compounds using light radiation from the mid-infrared, 4,000–400 cm^{−1}.
+Typically, the technique is used to study organic compounds using light radiation from the mid-infrared band, 4,000–400 cm^{−1}.
 A spectrum of all the frequencies of absorption in a sample is recorded.
 This can be used to gain information about the sample composition in terms of chemical groups present and also its purity (for example, a wet sample will show a broad O-H absorption around 3200 cm^{−1}).
 The unit for expressing radiation in this application, cm^{−1}, is the spectroscopic wavenumber.
 It is the frequency divided by the speed of light in vacuum.

-Thin film metrology
+Thin-film metrology

 In the semiconductor industry, infrared light can be used to characterize materials such as thin films and periodic trench structures.
 By measuring the reflectance of light from the surface of a semiconductor wafer, the index of refraction (n) and the extinction Coefficient (k) can be determined via the Forouhi–Bloomer dispersion equations.
 The reflectance from the infrared light can also be used to determine the critical dimension, depth, and sidewall angle of high aspect ratio trench structures.